-In its recent Decision on Low Income Energy Efficiency (LIEE Decision)41, the Commission called for a fresh look at LIEE programs.
+In its recent Decision on Low Income Energy Efficiency (LIEE Decision)42, the Commission called for a fresh look at LIEE programs.
 The purpose of this fresh look would be to consider an expanded role for LIEE programs as an energy resource for California, working in concert with other efforts to address climate change and for meeting the needs of more low income customers.
+The LIEE chapter of the Plan is preliminary, and will be more fully developed in the final Plan to be filed on May 15, 2008, consistent with the policies and guidelines set forth in the LIEE Decision.